Climate and Average Weather Year Round in Orlando Florida, United States

-The time of year with warmer water lasts for 4.1 months, from June 9 to October 13, with an average temperature above 79°F. The day of the year with the warmest water is August 29, with an average temperature of 82°F.
+The time of year with warmer water lasts for 4.1 months, from June 10 to October 14, with an average temperature above 79°F. The month of the year in Orlando with the warmest water is August, with an average temperature of 82°F.

-The time of year with cooler water lasts for 3.7 months, from December 18 to April 10, with an average temperature below 71°F. The day of the year with the coolest water is February 25, with an average temperature of 68°F.
+The time of year with cooler water lasts for 3.7 months, from December 19 to April 11, with an average temperature below 71°F. The month of the year in Orlando with the coolest water is February, with an average temperature of 68°F.

 To characterize how pleasant the weather is in Orlando throughout the year, we compute two travel scores.